Current Launch Status

 Updates of recent activity can be found at the bottom of the page.

 Location: White Sands Missile Range (WSMR), NASA’s sounding rocket facility in New Mexico.
-The CHESS program is supported through NASA’s Sounding Rocket Program at the Goddard Space Flight Center’s Wallops Flight Facility in Virginia.
+The SISTINE program is supported through NASA’s Sounding Rocket Program at the Goddard Space Flight Center’s Wallops Flight Facility in Virginia.
 NASA’s Heliophysics Division manages the sounding rocket program.

 SDO/EVE Rocket Launch Information: